 - I need my “me” time.
-While it’s true that homeschooling takes away from some of the “me” time you may be accustomed to, it’s also true that you will find time and ways for breaks.
+While it’s true that homeschooling takes away from some of the “me” time you may be accustomed to, it’s also true that you will find the time and ways for breaks.
 It does get easier as the kids get older but even before then, you’ll find ways – such as “after bedtime dinner dates” with your spouse.
 Furthermore, when you’re with your kids all day every day, you’ll be able to get a better handle on misbehavior.
 As a result, the kids will be a joy to be around all the time.

 - I work outside the home.
 When it comes to homeschooling, remember this: where there’s a will, there will be a way.
 This is especially true if you’re a parent who works outside the home.
 Keep in mind, learning (and “homeschooling”) doesn’t only happen between 8:00am and 3:00pm or whatever the local school’s hours look like.
-Homeschooling can take place in the evenings and on weekends even!
+Homeschooling can take place in the evenings and even on weekends!
 Depending on your work schedule, your family may not be a group of morning people, and that’s okay as well.
-Homeschooling can completely take place around your other duties such as working outside the home.
+Homeschooling can completely take place around your other duties such as working outside or inside the home.

 - I want my kids involved in sports and extracurriculars.
-Not only are homeschooled students welcome at many public schools for these opportunities, but also there are privately-run organizations they can join.
+Not only are homeschooled students welcome at many public schools for these opportunities but also there are privately-run organizations they can join.
 Your local YMCA is sure to offer opportunities for sports teams.
 Call your local theater company to inquire about drama for kids and teens.
 Whatever it is your students desire, you can usually find the equivalent available outside the confines of the school building.